Hoarding is a job, not a hobby

 In personal hoards the slogan is “things you know how to do.”

-And it is the kind of hoard that turns the legacy nobody wanted to touch into the leverage nobody else has.
+This is the kind of hoard that turns the legacy nobody wanted to touch into the leverage nobody else has.